-New research has discovered that as long as you eat sufficient protein in your diet, as opposed to cutting calories, you will remain slim.
+New research has discovered that as long as you eat sufficient in your , as opposed to , you will remain slim.

 University of Sydney researchers have undertaken a study which uncovered that insufficient protein in diets can cause excessive energy intake and make you snack more.

-The researchers found that enough dietary protein enables you to curb your appetite and prevent excessive consumption of carbohydrates and fats.
+The researchers found that enough dietary protein enables you to curb your appetite and prevent excessive consumption of and .

 This research is the first scientifically supported study of dietary protein playing an important role in appetite and total human food consumption.

 The findings also play a crucial role towards addressing the worldwide obesity epidemic.

 The research also has a role to play in the present nutritional environment, where high fat and high carb foods rich are inexpensive and tasty.

 Increase Protein in Your Diet to Remain Slim